-I recently got my first International Driving Permit, which cost $20 and required passport sized photos.
-But AAA wanted to charge almost as much for the photo as they do for the permit!
-So I did a little research on cheaper options.
+Last year I got my first International Driving Permit, which cost $20 and required passport sized photos.
+But AAA wanted to charge almost as much for the photo as they do for the permit, so I did a little research on cheaper options.

 I ended up downloading an app called Passport Photo Editor.
 It was free to download, but I paid~$2 to unlock the background removal feature.
 I was able to take the picture at home, make some minor adjustments with the app’s step-by-step guide, and email it to a local drug store for pick-up.
 The whole process took ~10 minutes from start to finish.

 Including the money I spent on the app, I ended up with 6 passport-sized photos (on one 4×6 photo sheet) for less than $3!

 I have no idea if this is the best or cheapest passport photo app.
 But I know it did the job for me, and I didn’t have to invest the time finding the best one, so I’m happy.
 If you have any favorite (or free) software or smartphone app for taking passport photos, please let me know in the comments and I’ll add the suggestions here.